 Denis MARILLIER

-In charge of a project that is all the more ridiculous for its resolutely contemporary nature, Klim, a young architect-urban planner with a promising future, finds himself drawn into some strange tribulations: a mysterious messenger at the side of the road, animal rights activists in the midst of sectarianism, and a dubious accident will contribute to the gradual disintegration of his familiar world.
-Despite himself, Klim will become a privileged witness to the successive renunciations of his time, to reason, to humanity, and to steak tartare.
-Together with his friend Tommy and his love Lana, they will brave the beetles and the leaf blowers, and will hit the road towards the South, disregarding their carbon footprint, but for the good cause: to save their skin… Through adventures more hilarious than distressing, the author enjoys taking the opposite view of the current refrains, with a little bad spirit but without bad intention: how can one not smile at the triumph of green washing, with its contrition competitions, and its procession of small-time imprecators?
-A story that is as much a wildlife documentary in peri-urban areas as a road trip in the France of roundabouts, reality TV, and the expansion of the domain of Quechua tents.
-Publication date: March 1, 2024 Order
+In charge of a project all the more ludicrous for its resolutely contemporary nature, Klim, a young architect-urban planner with a promising future, finds himself caught up in a series of bizarre tribulations: a mysterious messenger by the roadside, animal rights activists on the verge of cult-like behavior, and a suspicious accident all contribute to the gradual disintegration of his familiar world.
+Much against his will, Klim becomes a privileged witness to the successive renunciations of his era—of reason, of humanity, and of steak tartare.
+Together, with his friend Tommy and his love Lana, they will brave beetles and leaf blowers, and hit the road south, disregarding their carbon footprint, but for a good cause: saving their skins… Through adventures more hilarious than disheartening, the author playfully subverts current trends, with a touch of mischief but no ill intent: how can one not smile at the triumph of greenwashing, with its contrition competitions and its parade of petty critics?
+A story that is as much a nature documentary in peri-urban areas as it is a road trip through the France of roundabouts, reality TV, and the expansion of the Quechua tent market.
+Publication date: March 1, 2024.
+Order now